 First-time offenders for personal use will pay fines of between 1,500 and 15,000 Norwegian kroner ($251 to $2,510) for illegal possession, and travelers could be banned from the country for violating domestic policy—though this is highly unlikely since decriminalization rules took effect.

 Repeat offenders for personal use will likely be offered or required to attend rehabilitation programs or medical services for treatment of addiction, though they will no longer be sentenced to jail time, which used to range from six months to two years in local prisons.

-Travelers are not allowed to bring marijuana into Norway, and travelers who try to bring marijuana into the country that are caught are detained and later arraigned in court for prosecution in the country.
+Travelers are not allowed to bring marijuana into Norway.
+If you're caught trying to bring marijuana into the country, you will be detained and later arraigned in court for prosecution in the country.
 There's even a case of a celebrity, Snoop Dogg, who was banned from Norway for two years after attempting to enter the country in possession of this substance in 2012.

-Despite the laid down marijuana laws in Norway and the punitive measures that come with breaking them, there are still a number of people who use the drug for recreational purposes in the country.
+Despite the marijuana laws in Norway, there are still a number of people who use the drug for recreational purposes in the country.
 Nightclubs remain major distribution points for the drug, especially in the Norwegian capital Oslo, where police have issued public statements about how they will no longer process weed charges or arrest Norwegian citizens for possession.

 However, in order to stay out of trouble with Norwegian authorities as a tourist, it is advisable to act within the provisions of current laws in Norway, especially since you are a guest of this country.

 It is only under special circumstances that a window in the law allows for travel with and use of marijuana in Norway: medical necessity.